Home Page

 Directly to WBAN!

-5'5" featherweight Amanda Serrano was born on October 9, 1988 in Puerto Rico but was raised in Brooklyn, NY.
+5'5" featherweight Amanda Serrano was born on October 9, 1988 in Puerto Rico but was raised in Brooklyn, New York, USA.
 Amanda's entry into the world of boxing was unusual in that her older sister Cindy is also a professional boxer, and Amanda fell in love with the sport by watching Cindy fight.
-"I knew what boxing demanded early on,” Amanda told Michael Rivest of timesunion.com, "and when I was about 12, I told Jordan (Maldonado), Cindy’s trainer, that I wanted to box, too, since I was in the gym all the time anyway."

 On May 9, 2009 at the Doubletree Hotel in Orlando, Florida, Amanda (125 lbs) knocked out Brittany Cruz (124 lbs) of Thornton, Colorado at 2:43 in the first round of a scheduled four-rounder, dropping Cruz's pro record to 3-2 (1 KO).
 (Cruz is from another boxing family, with former WIBA and IFBA champion Terri Lynn Cruz being her aunt.)